sdslabs/sdslabs.github.com/_drafts/how-does-sdslabs-work.md

  We prank around lots of things with bot.
 We use it to answer commonly asked questions, like who is in lab, and someone's mobile number, or to urgently call out someone.
-It is integrated with most of our other internal services.
+It is integrated with most of our other internal services, and we plan to use it for even more stuff.

 **Dropbox** : Our designers primarily share all their work through dropbox.
  It is all continously synced with dropbox, and available on Redmine